 The Bangor Region Leadership Institute (BRLI), the area’s premier leadership program, seeks a partnership with two local nonprofit organizations for its 2012-2013 curriculum.
 The purpose of this partnership is for BRLI participants to help nonprofit organizations solve some of their most pressing problems and come up with ideas to take advantage of opportunities.
 This results in fortified leadership skills and nonprofit expertise for our participants, and an effective “ready to go” plan that your nonprofit can choose to implement.

-We will be using a structured process in which the BRLI participants will work to develop innovative solutions that help the selected nonprofit partners address important problems and opportunities.
-BRLI participants will work closely with nonprofit representatives throughout the year to brainstorm ideas and fortify a project that will be most helpful for the organization.
+We use a structured process in which participants develop innovative solutions that help the selected nonprofit partners address important problems and opportunities.
+BRLI participants work closely with nonprofit representatives throughout the year to brainstorm ideas and fortify a project that will be most helpful for the organization.
 At the end of the class, the participants will present their final recommendations and some form of model or prototype of the idea to the nonprofit partners.

 Expectations of the nonprofit partner during the process include:

-- A tour and/or presentation of your nonprofit organization on Friday, October 5th
+- A tour or presentation of your nonprofit organization on Friday, October 5th.

-- Participation by staff/stakeholders in a 1.5 hour brainstorming session on Thursday, November 1st
+- Participation by staff and stakeholders in a 1.5-hour brainstorming session on Thursday, November 1st.

-- Mentors/coaches who will be available for brief monthly check-ins with the team(s)
+- Mentors or coaches available for brief monthly check-ins with the team.

-In order to be considered for the opportunity, please address the following questions in no more than one page:
+To be considered, please address the following questions on no more than one page:

-- Very important opportunities your nonprofit organization wants to address
+- Opportunities your nonprofit organization wants to address.

-- Very important problems your nonprofit organization needs to solve
+- Problems your nonprofit organization needs to solve.